|A dutiable transaction is exempt from transfer duty if it has been entered into for charitable purposes.

-Separate eligibility criteria apply for each tax, and a separate application must be made for each tax liability.
-Being eligible for an exemption for one tax does not result in an automatic exemption from the other taxes.
-Select the type of exemption below to access the relevant application form.
+Separate eligibility criteria apply for each tax.
+Make a separate application for each tax liability.
+Being eligible for an exemption for one tax does not exempt you from the other taxes.

 See more information in the Charitable Exemptions revenue ruling.

 - grant an exemption from tax for certain charitable bodies

 - exempt a transaction that has been entered into or occurred for a charitable or similar public purpose.

 A body will be charitable if its main or dominant purpose is a charitable purpose.
 For a body or transaction to have a charitable purpose, the purpose must be recognised by common law in Australia as being charitable.

 Charitable purposes are divided into four categories, commonly referred to as the four heads of charity.

 Advancement of education

 Other purposes beneficial to the community